jnunyez/synchronization/README.md

 ## Fundamentals of Synchronization for 5G Open Radio Access networks (O-RAN) <a name="background"></a>

 5G O-RAN leverages sophisticated technologies to maximize achieved data rates.
-These techniques rely on tight synchronization between various dissagregated elements of the 5G Radio Access Network (RAN).
+These techniques rely on tight synchronization between various elements of the 5G Open Radio Access Network (O-RAN).
 Not getting timing right means mobile subscribers are likely to suffer a poor user experience.
 Typically, this requires receivers of a Global Navigation Satellite Systems (GNSS) such as GPS.
 With a clear view of the sky, a GPS can receive signal from satellites.
 From these signals, it can get the sources of Frequency, Phase, and Time.

 ![Sync Background](imgs/back.png)